DataBiosphere/leonardo/CONTRIBUTING.md

 # Contributing

+## External Contributions
+External contribution guidelines coming soon.
+In the interim, comments and questions are welcome in the [Issues](https://github.com/DataBiosphere/leonardo/issues).

 ## Opening a Pull Request

 You most likely want to do your work on a feature branch based on develop.
 There is no explicit naming convention; we usually use some combination of the JIRA issue number and something alluding to the work we're doing.